Rush Common: History

 Rush Common was a common land in the parish of Lambeth.
 The former common land was a triangle bounded by Brixton Hill, Effra Road and Josephine Avenue.
 It also continued in a salient down Brixton Hill reaching the parish of Streatham.

-It was enclosed by the Rush Common Act 1806.
+It was enclosed by the Rush Common (Lambeth and Wandsworth) Act 1806 (46 Geo.
+3. c. lvii).
 However, the legislation also prohibited building on some of the edges fronting public highway.

 The proscribed land reached a point outside 405 Brixton Road, just to the north of Brixton Station Road.
 There have been several encroachments on the land that were not permitted by legislation or prevented by private action.
 In 1821 land was used by the Commissioners for Building New Churches to construct St Matthew's Church.
 When the Brixton Tate Library was constructed the forecourt was part of the proscribed land and was used to provide public gardens which are now part of Windrush Square.

-Local government gained the ability to enforce the proscription of the land through the London County Council (General Powers) Act 1947.
+Local government gained the ability to enforce the proscription of the land through the London County Council (General Powers) Act 1947 (10 & 11 Geo.
+6. c. xlvi).
 In the post-war period when land was acquired for council housing estates in the area, some of the proscribed land that had been private gardens and forecourts was turned into public open space.
 Much of Rush Common however remains as private gardens to this day.